cmadland/edci338-202201/README.md

 Welcome!

+This repository hosts both course materials and the working files for EDCI338 at the University of Victoria, Spring 2022.

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+This is an example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

 This template provides a skeleton file structure that you can edit to create your book.